Publicis to buy U.S. digital ad firm Sapient for $3.7 billion

 Martin Sorrell, the chief executive of Publicis' rival WPP, was even harsher, telling financial blog Business Insider that Publicis had rushed into the Sapient deal to compensate for its botched marriage with Omnicom.

-"It looks like the behaviour of a jilted lover," said Sorrell, who often trades barbs with his cross-channel rival.
+"It looks like the behavior of a jilted lover," said Sorrell, who often trades barbs with his cross-channel rival.

 Levy responded on a later conference call that he did not think Sorrell "knew anything about love."